Chart Color Schemes

 Waraba Priority Development Area (Caboolture West Growth Area)

 Queensland's 36th Priority Development Area, declared on 2 August 2024, covering approximately 2,900 hectares.
 It aims to deliver around 30,000 dwellings, including a minimum of 25% affordable and social housing, for an estimated 70,000 people over 40 years.
 The project includes residential precincts, town centres, employment areas, schools, shopping centres, parks, and community facilities.
 Expected to provide 17,000 local jobs.
 Features sustainable infrastructure, employment opportunities, and environmental conservation with a 360-hectare green network.
 Suburbs include Waraba, Lilywood, Wagtail Grove, Greenstone, and Corymbia.
 Includes 6 local centres, 13 neighbourhood centres, 9 primary schools, 3 secondary schools, a TAFE, and a private hospital.
-Supported by over $210 million from SEQ City Deal and $100 million state commitment for infrastructure.
-As of 2025, the Interim Land Use Plan is in effect, development scheme preparation is underway with public consultation expected in late 2025 to early 2026.
-Construction has started in the Lilywood suburb with over 2,000 lots approved.
+Supported by over $210 million from SEQ City Deal, $100 million state commitment, and additional funding from the 2025-26 Residential Activation Fund for trunk infrastructure unlocking 8,850 homes.
+As of December 2025, the Interim Land Use Plan is in effect, development scheme and DCOP preparation is underway with public consultation anticipated in early 2026.
+No construction progress reported; focus on planning and infrastructure investigations.

 D'Aguilar Highway Upgrade (Bellmere Section)